Incorrect collision behavior against open surfaces

 Another time when this is helpful is when a player glitches out of the proper play area in an interior and needs to simply get back into the interior from the void.
 Or when a player COCs to a location and is stuck inside a rock or building model (currently a problem with our coc implementation, since it doesn't take into account statics at the drop-off location).

-#3 Updated by Paul McElroy about 4 years ago
+#3 Updated by Paul McElroy over 4 years ago

 I asked around.
 Haplo, the administrator of Tamriel-Rebuilt, the largest ongoing modification for Morrowind, tells me that TR uses this functionality.
 His exact words:

 Yes, we do use this feature multiple times.
 The most memorable time is in an ayleid ruin interior cave by Hemitheon in an as-of-yet unreleased part of the map.
 It was probably an oversight in vanilla Morrowind that let this happen (it probably wasn't intended to work that way, or at least not to be used), but since it exists, I know we at TR and probably other mods have used it too. -Haplo

-#6 Updated by Paul McElroy about 1 year ago
+#6 Updated by Paul McElroy over 1 year ago

 This bug has been referenced recently: